Taking Care of a new Fur-Kid...

 Only give dog toys and dog bones to chew on--no old shoes or socks because your dog can’t tell the difference between what is old and what’s new.
 KONG TOYS www.kongcompany.com and Buster Cubes www.bustercube.com are great toys.
 You stuff them with treats or food (peanut butter is a favorite) which will occupy your dog since s/he will have to work to get the stuffing out--these are especially good to use when you are gone.
 If your puppy is biting a lot, gently but firmly grab the muzzle and say NO, then give something appropriate to chew on.
 If that doesn’t work, try a deterrent spray such as Bitter Apple www.bitterapple.com .
 You can also use these sprays on furniture to discourage chewing.

 Puppy socialization is a must!
 Socialize your puppy with as many people and other dogs as possible.
 Remember dogs are pack animals and enjoy being with their own kind.
 Make sure to bring your dog into the vet’s office just for the fun of it too!!
-Puppy classes are offered at a variety of establishments such as PetSmart and loal kennel clubs and are highly recommended for your puppy. http://www.petsmart.com/training/index.shtml www.berkscountykennelclub.com
+Puppy classes are highly recommended for your puppy. www.awesomedawgs.com www.berkscountykennelclub.com

 EXERCISE, EXERCISE, EXERCISE!!!
 You should walk your dog for at least 30 minutes twice a day.
 A GOOD DOG IS A TIRED DOG!!
 When walking, please remember YOU ARE THE LEADER and your dog should walk BY YOUR SIDE or BEHIND YOU, not in front of you.
 If you allow your dog out front, you are telling him/her that s/he is now the leader of the pack!
 If your dog does not walk on a leash without pulling or jumps a lot, then a GENTLE LEADER Head Collar is needed for training. www.gentleleader.com Shock collars are not acceptable for training as they can burn the skin and hurt your dog.
 There aren’t any quick fixes for behavior problems--just hard work!!